TAPevents/Meteorstrap/README.md

 Router.route 'admin', Meteorstrap: 'yeti'
 ```

 The above shows all you'd need to do to use the bootswatch theme `yeti` on the admin route.
-The optional `preload` setting shown above will cause the CSS to be injected into the intial response HTML, making the loading of the sucscription instantaneous.
+The optional `preload` setting shown above will cause the CSS to be injected into the initial response HTML, making the loading of the subscription instantaneous.

 ## Security